nikstar/blog/content/post/instant-view.md

 This code is specific to Medium template.

 In fact, instead of using `article` and other semantic tags as suggested above, you can go ahead and match page structure of any Medium article, and this should generate Instant View just as well.
+Copy [sample Medium template](https://instantview.telegram.org/samples/medium.com) into [a custom template](https://instantview.telegram.org/my) to debug any issues.

 ## Conclusion